LRAbbade/PCS5042/README.md

 3.

-> Using the data generated in 1b make a model of reduced order using PCA to estimate `qhat`.
-Use `qhat` to estimate train matrices and validation lambdas.
-Using estimated matrices, rebuild `q` using `t` larger than in training data.
-Compare `q` with 1b solution.
-Use OpInf to evolve this model in time, then move back to original domain
+> Using the data generated in 1b make a model of reduced order using PCA and extrapolate the training data, move back to original domain and check results